vmware-tanzu/tanzu-cli/docs/full/context-recommended-plugins.md

 that are needed to be installed on the user's machine to interact with the created context.
 The Tanzu CLI automatically detects the list of recommended plugins and their versions and installs them as part of the `tanzu context create` or `tanzu context use` commands.
-Below is the workflow of context-scoped plugin installation:
+Below is the workflow of context-recommended plugin installation:

 - The user runs the `tanzu context create` or `tanzu context use` commands to create a new context or switch active context
 - The Tanzu CLI gets the list of recommended plugins and their version from the created context
 - The Tanzu CLI finds the plugins and their metadata in the available list of plugins generated from the configured discovery sources
 - The Tanzu CLI fetches the plugin binary for these plugins from the specified location and installs the plugin

-Users should understand that these plugins (installed based on a context) are only available when said context is active.
-If a user deletes the context the plugins installed based on the deleted context are no longer available to use with the CLI.
 If the user switches the context to a different context using the `tanzu context use` command, the CLI will automatically install/update the recommended plugins based on the new context.

+Note: Users should understand that these plugins (installed based on a recommendation from a context) are installed as normal plugins and will not be automatically deleted when a user deletes the context or switches the context to a different context.
+Commands associated with those plugins will remain available to be used but will likely throw an error if those plugins do not work with the active context.

 ## Plugin Recommendations from a Context